fg6/random_subreads/README.md

 # random_subreads

 Python script to randomly select a subsample of reads with desired coverage from a fasta or fastq file.
-The subsample can be selected having read length distribution with a chosen mean and standard deviation, for instance to match a different data sample.
+The subsample can be selected having the read lengths followin a gaussian distribution a chosen mean and standard deviation, for instance to match a different data sample.

 ### Usage: